bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 I think one of the other advantages of this construction is that I think, now this is a really tricky point.
 We talked both yesterday and today about k-anonymity, the idea of measuring anonymity quantitatively, saying there's this number of people who have the same role or action in this event and therefore there's a K anonymity of 10 or 100 or something.
 It doesn't apply, in my opinion, at least not in any way that I understand, to a steganographic style of privacy preserving technology.
-I mean, you could argue with like a coin swap, at least the naive form of coin swap involves equal amounts.
+I mean, you could argue with like a CoinSwap, at least the naive form of CoinSwap involves equal amounts.
 So even if the transactions are disconnected, they have a fingerprint that tells you that they're connected somehow, and therefore you can start saying there's N people doing these swaps.
 But here, you don't have any idea.
 If the blockchain analyst can't even find it, and then if somehow he finds certain parts of it, how does he decide how many people are involved?